 Upload presets enable you to centrally define a set of asset upload options instead of specifying them in each upload call.
 You can define multiple upload presets and apply different presets in different upload scenarios.

 Some use-cases for using upload presets include:

-- Applying add-on capabilities, such as auto-tagging or automatic moderation, to your uploads.
+- Apply add-on capabilities, such as auto-tagging (

-- Managing the behavior of user-generated content uploads without modifying the website or mobile app code.
+- Update the behavior of user-generated content uploads without modifying your website or mobile app code.

-- Setting up default upload behavior for uploads via the Media Library or via Upload commands.
+- Set up default upload behavior for uploads via the Media Library or via Upload method commands.

-- As upload preferences for uploads via the Upload widget.
+- Use as upload preferences for uploads via the Upload widget.

 To create or modify an upload preset using the Upload Preset UI, log into the Management Console and select Settings > Upload and then scroll to the Upload presets section.

 - Create a new upload preset by clicking Add upload preset at the bottom of the upload preset list.

 - Click Edit to modify an existing preset.